Gh0sT2xx2/Gh0sT2xx2.github.io/_posts/2025-02-24-Server-Side Request Forgery.md

 - Be cautious when allowing users to specify **hostnames** or **file paths**, as these can be manipulated to access internal resources or sensitive files.

 ---

-### **Conclusion: Hidden Attack Surfaces for SSRF**

-By exploring these hidden attack surfaces and understanding real-world examples, you can uncover SSRF vulnerabilities that might otherwise go unnoticed.
-Here are the key takeaways:

-1. **Data Formats**:
-   - **Example**: SSRF via XML (`XXE Injection`) or JSON with URL fields.
-   - Always validate and sanitize user-supplied data, especially when parsing formats like XML or JSON that may include URLs.

-2. **Referer Header**:
-   - **Example**: SSRF via malicious `Referer` headers or redirected URLs.
-   - Avoid blindly following or logging URLs in the `Referer` header, and implement strict filtering for internal or sensitive domains.

-3. **Partial URLs**:
-   - **Example**: SSRF via hostname or path parameters in requests.
-   - Validate and restrict user-supplied input to prevent attackers from controlling critical parts of the constructed URL.

 # **Understanding Server-Side Request Forgery (SSRF)**